oss-review-toolkit/ort/docs/reporters/AsciiDocTemplateReporter.md

 implementation AsciidoctorJ PDF.
 A PDF theme can be handed over to AsciidoctorJ PDF in which properties like fonts or images displayed in the PDF can be adjusted; see the [Theme Guide][5].
 The path to this theme can be set in the options as described below.
 Note that only one theme can be set that is used for all given templates.
-If no theme is given or the given path to the theme file does not exist, an in-built theme of AsciidoctorJ PDF is used.
+If no theme is given, or the given path to the theme file does not exist, an in-built theme of AsciidoctorJ PDF is used.

 ```bash